 Having always been a motorsport enthusiast, Chris is currently living the dream of being a bonafide racing driver.
 Time not at work or podcasting is spent preparing, testing or racing his Caterham.
 You can catch Chris and his racing exploits at Caterham Academy Racer or follow him on Twitter.

 Ian lives and works in Glasgow, Scotland.
 By day he works in the IT department for a large manufacturing company but outside work he is a keen follower of all things digital.
 In 2006 he switched to using a Mac as his primary computing platform although at work it’s all Windows.
-A keen gamer he has owned almost every platform from the SNES onwards and despite saying he would be a one console guy from he picked up an Xbox One and a PS4.
-No more Nintendo though.
+A keen gamer he has owned almost every platform from the SNES onwards and despite saying he would be a one console guy from he picked up an Xbox One and a PS4, then a PS4 Pro and an Xbox One X and a Nintendo Switch as well.
 The desire to keep up to date with the latest and greatest technology often means some costly purchases – the early adopters tax hit’s hard sometimes.

 In recent years Ian shed weight and has now lost over 50kg to get his BMI down to 25.
 This only led to some fitness gadgets being purchased and he can now be found running around the streets of Glasgow trying to keep his aged body in some sort of shape.
 To find out more about Ian visit his blog or follow him on twitter.